 Times are tough, the economy is struggling, and your customers just aren’t buying.
 So what do you do?
-Let’s take a hard look at your sales and marketing processes to find ways you can close more sales.
+Let’s take a hard look at your sales and marketing process to find ways you can close more sales.

 How profitable your customers are over time defines your LTV and is a key component of your strategic growth.
 Companies spend ten times more to acquire a new customer than to keep an existing one.
 Your current customers already know you, which means they are more likely to purchase from you again, spend more money with you, and therefore are likely to be more profitable.
 If you don’t know your LTV, then how do you know how much money to spend and on which customer segment?

 Every customer buys on a cycle.
 So this means you should track cycle times and variance to increase the accuracy of your forecasting and the loyalty of your customers in order to close more sales.
-If you don’t know when your customers need to reorder, then you may just lose them when the time comes for them to reorder.
+If you don’t know when your customers need to reorder, then you may just lose them when the time comes to reorder.

 There is an old sales adage that time kills deals.
 The speed at which each prospect converts into a customer and the number of prospects required for conversion determines your sales cycle efficiency.
 So ask yourself – are you taking the right steps to measure and reduce lost sales?